 Drone Operator Services

-Licensed aerial cinematography throughout Czech Republic, fully compliant with ÚCL (Czech Civil Aviation Authority) regulations.
+Licensed aerial cinematography across Czech Republic, fully compliant with ÚCL (Czech Civil Aviation Authority) rules.

-Drone filming in Czech Republic is regulated by ÚCL (Czech Civil Aviation Authority), which sets a maximum altitude of 120m and enforces no-fly zones around airports, Prague Castle and government buildings, historic city centers.
-Required for all drones; EU drone license required; registration via ÚCL portal.
-Commercial filming permits typically require 2-4 weeks for special permits, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Czech Republic is regulated by ÚCL (Czech Civil Aviation Authority).
+This sets a maximum altitude of 120m and enforces no-fly zones around airports, Prague Castle and government buildings, historic city centers.
+Needed for all drones.
+EU drone license needed.
+Sign-ups via ÚCL portal.
+Commercial filming permits mostly need 2-4 weeks for special permits, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Czech Republic who hold all required ÚCL (Czech Civil Aviation Authority) credentials and carry appropriate insurance.
-From sweeping establishing shots over Prague to dynamic tracking moves across Brno, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Czech Republic who hold all needed ÚCL (Czech Civil Aviation Authority) credentials and carry appropriate insurance.
+From sweeping setting up shots over Prague to dynamic tracking moves across Brno, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01